marcosbermejo/itunesweb/README.md

 [SWRV](https://github.com/Kong/swrv) is the implementation for VueJS of the stale-while-revalidate pattern

-I decided to use it instead any other Flux inspired library like Vuex
+I decided to use it instead of any other Flux inspired library like Vuex

 ```ts
 // ./src/components/AlbumList.vue